chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 The above command will be the one for which the backend will NOT return error.

-# Exploitation (use information gathered during reconnaissance)
+# Exploitation (Use Information Gathered During Reconnaissance)
 Now, we get to use some of the information we gained during the reconnaissance (information gathering) phase.

 ## 8080/tcp (http-proxy)